 ‒ Well, there’s something I never told you about that night.

 ‒ Well, while you were sitting in the back seat smoking a cigarette you thought was gonna be your last, I was falling deep, deeply in love with you, and I never told you ’til just now!

 Watch the next video.
 It’s one thousand Italian rockers playing the Foo Fighters’ “Learn to Fly.”

 I was hanging out with a couple of musician friends last night.
-The impassioned drummer (a fellow with stratospheric IQ) explained to us how Dave Grohl is a brilliant percussionist, as we chilled out over beers and watched two hours of the band’s videos.
+The impassioned drummer (a fellow with stratospheric IQ) explained to us how Dave Grohl is a brilliant percussionist, as we chilled out over a bottle of Jack and watched two hours of the band’s videos.

 “You know, Italy is a country where dreams cannot easily come true.
 But it’s a land of passion and creativity.
 So what we did here is just a huge, huge miracle.”

 It’s times like these you learn to live again.

 5. New England